Champions of 12.3

 ADVOCATING to government for enabling conditions for food

-waste reduction, particularly to adopt SDG 12.3;
+waste reduction, particularly to achieve SDG 12.3;

-ACTION by accelerating progress and aggregating action around food
+ACTION accelerating and aggregating action around food

 ASSOC PROFESSOR MIRANDA MIROSA